Merging salty pretzel dough with cheese & pepperoni for your newest favorite snack!

 - 1/4 cup dry milk powder (Baker’s Special Dry Milk is what I use) or nonfat dry milk

-- 2 tablespoon non-diastatic malt powder or 1 tablespoon sugar
+- 2 tablespoons non-diastatic malt powder or one tablespoon brown sugar

 - 1 tablespoon butter, unsalted